nubenetes/awesome-kubernetes/docs/introduction.md

 * [redhat.com: Use automation to combat your increased workload](https://www.redhat.com/sysadmin/automation-combat-increased-workload)Tired of mundane, tedious, boring tasks?
 Automation improves your efficiency and frees your time to focus on new and innovative opportunities.
 * [zdnet.com: Benefits of cloud computing: The pros and cons](https://www.zdnet.com/google-amp/article/cloud-computing-pros-and-cons/) A list of advantages and disadvantages of cloud computing, including some you may not know existed.
 * [thenewstack.io: Intention-as Code: Making Self-Healing Infrastructure Work](https://thenewstack.io/intention-as-code-making-self-healing-infrastructure-work/) **Reliability is Non-Negotiable**
+* [dzone: Top 10 August '21 Microservices Articles to Read Now](https://dzone.com/articles/most-viewed-articles-microservices-zone-august) See the 10 most popular articles from the Microservices zone with topics covering API verification checklist, custom rate limiting, feign client, and more!

 ## Disaster Recovery
 * [thenewstack.io: Disaster Recovery Is Different for the Cloud](https://thenewstack.io/disaster-recovery-is-different-for-the-cloud/)